luet/jupyter-tigercpu/README.md

     ``` {.python}
     # imp_fl.plot_basemap_eai_exposure(buffer=50000.0); # average annual impact at each exposure
     ```
+	I have uploaded a modified version of the notebook called `1_main_climada_modified.ipynb`

 -   Create a slurm script.
 This is an example for running for 10 min:

     ``` {.bash org-language="sh"}